Welcome to our Wilderness

 HERITAGE TROUT CHALLENGE ROVING TRIP

 Join California Department of Fish and Game’s challenge to catch six different native California trout in their historic drainages and receive a personalized certificate with full color images of the fish you caught by renowned illustrator Joseph Tomelleri.
 On this trip we can get you half way there!
-We give you the opportunity to catch three subspecies of fish that are all native and heritage populations; the Little Kern Golden, the Kern River Rainbow and the Volcano Creek or Golden Trout Creek Golden!
+We give you the opportunity to catch three subspecies of fish that are all native and heritage populations; the Little Kern Golden, the Kern River Rainbow and the California Golden!

 Hole in the Ground trips